Housing AMPLIFICATION

 Our reform experts, which included some of Australia’s top housing policy and industry minds, presented their cases to the community and provided the evidence behind their reforms, and the impact they may have.

-The 100 participants deliberated over 13 housing reforms, shortlisted from 46 submitted.
-13 real solutions to tackle one of Australia’s biggest challenges, and aligned around a clear consensus: the community demands more action on housing reform.
+The 100 participants deliberated over 13 housing reforms, shortlisted from 46 submitted by some of Australia’s foremost housing experts and industry leads.
+13 real solutions to tackle one of Australia’s biggest challenges.
+The outcome was powerful: genuine consensus on the demand for more action on the reforms that can actually move the needle and address the housing crisis.

 The 100 participants’ top housing reform demands are: